wierdvanderhaar/devrel-gtfs-transit/README.md

 TODO text.

-Before creating the database tables, you'll need to create a virtual environment for the data loader and configure it.
-First, create a virtual environment and install the dependencies:
+Before creating the database tables, you'll need to create a virtual environment for the data loader and configure it:

 ```bash
 cd gtfs-static